free things to do in New York City

 Poetry Reading | Dorothea Lasky reads from her book Milk

-Dorothea Lasky is the author of five full-length collections of poetry: the forthcoming Milk (Wave Books), as well as Rome (Liveright/W.W.
+Dorothea Lasky is the author of five full-length collections of poetry: the forthcoming Milk (Wave Books), more as well as Rome (Liveright/W.W.
 Norton) and Thunderbird, Black Life, and AWE, all three from Wave Books.
-She currently lives in New York City, where she is an assistant professor of poetry at Columbia University's School of the Arts.
+She currently lives in New York City, where she is an assistant professor of poetry at Columbia University's School of the Arts. less

 New York City, NY; NYC